Argumentation-LLC/howto/key_commands.md

 # Key Commands

-If you're using Argumentation.io with a screen reader, here are some tips on how to do so effectively.

 - Select main contention: SHIFT + ALT + M
 - Add new Reason: SHIFT + ALT + R
 - Add new Objection: SHIFT + ALT + O